-- reliability risks for each of the three metrics for a high intermittent renewable resource scenario compared to that of the present resource mix. - 2.
-The NYSRC RA Working Group and NYSRC Executive Committee should monitor the following ongoing NYISO efforts to better understand the possible impacts of the recently enacted Community Leadership and Community Protection Act (CLCPA) in New York State.
+- 2. The NYSRC RA Working Group and NYSRC Executive Committee should monitor the following ongoing NYISO efforts to better understand the possible impacts of the recently enacted Community Leadership and Community Protection Act (CLCPA) in New York State.
 These efforts include CARIS process, 2020 RNA, and announced NYISO Grid in Transition Study by The Brattle Group. - 3.
 The Working Group recommends that the NYSRC support and actively participate in the planned NPCC evaluation of the applicability of alternative resource adequacy metrics that is scheduled to be initiated in 2020.